 III.
-Sick Leave Accumulation
+Sick Leave Accrual

-Accumulated, unused sick leave is not compensable on termination of employment, except as provided in the Retirement from University Employment policy.
+Accrued, unused sick leave is not compensable on termination of employment, except as provided in the Retirement from University Employment policy.

 IV.
 Sick Leave Use

-When a personal or immediate family member illness occurs which prevents a staff member from reporting to work, the staff member must notify his or her supervisor as soon as possible, but in no case later than 30 minutes after the beginning of a staff member’s scheduled shift.
-If a staff member has an absence that lasts for more than one day, the staff member must notify his/her supervisor each day unless alternate arrangements have been made in advance with a supervisor.
-Some departments may require notification up to several hours in advance of the time a staff member’s shift begins due to operational needs.
+When an unforeseen personal or family member illness occurs which prevents a staff member from reporting to work, the staff member should notify their supervisor as soon as reasonably possible prior to the start of their shift.
+If the absence continues for more than one day, the staff member must notify their supervisor each day as soon as reasonably possible prior to the start of their shift unless alternate arrangements have been made in advance.
+Failure to notify a supervisor may result in corrective action, up to and including termination of employment.

 Origination Date: 9/1958

-Revised: 2007, 3/16/2011, 1/2013, 4/2013
+Revised: 2007, 3/16/2011, 1/2013, 4/2013, 2/2018